shizhouxing/Robustness-Verification-for-Transformers/README.md

 ## Prerequisites

-We used Python 3 and PyTorch 1.3.
+We used Python 3.
 To install the required python libraries with pip:

 ```
 pip intall -r requirements.txt